The home loan that lets first-time buyers put as little as 3 percent down

 iStock

-[Editor's note: A previous version of this post was published in May 2024.
-We are presenting it again with updated information for April 2025.]
+[Editor's note: A previous version of this post was published in April 2025.
+We are presenting it again with updated information for June 2026.]

 SONYMA has primary mortgage programs as well as optional down payment assistance and other grants and subsidies.
 In addition to the Low Interest Rate Program and Achieving the Dream, there are programs for veterans and active military personnel, as well as those willing to purchase units that require repairs.
-(If you buy a vacant house you can apply for up to $20,000 to make improvements, though you'll need inspections and—being realistic—you may need to combine this with other loans.)
+(If you buy a vacant house, you can apply for up to $20,000 to make improvements, though you'll need inspections and—being realistic—you may need to combine this with other loans.)

 That said, if you're finding it difficult to pull together the funds for a down payment, a SONYMA loan could be the answer.